 T3 returns for all types of trusts are to be filed within 90 days of the trust’s year end, which is March 31 in most cases.

 Achen Henderson has extensive experience in trust and estate planning and can help you ensure you meet your goals.
 In fact, two of our partners are members of the Society of Trust and Estate Practitioners.
 We also work with an extensive network of trust and estate lawyers to meet your specific needs.

 Thinking About Setting Up a Trust?

 If you would like to consult a trust and estate practitioner about setting up a trust, please contact us.
-Our estate and trust planning and tax services are available to our Unburdened and Unleashed clients for additional fees.
+Our estate and trust planning and tax services are available in our accounting and bookkeeping packages for additional fees.